 To apply for leaving care funding

-Clear identification of how the young person meets the eligibility criteria for leaving care funding should be included in the care plan (refer to the first section 'Eligibility for leaving care and post care assistance' above).
+Update the young person's care plan to clearly identify how the young person meets the eligibility criteria for leaving care funding (refer to the first section 'Eligibility for leaving care and post care assistance' above).

 Leaving care assistance is approved through the 'Funding' component in Assist.
 The category is ‘Provide Leaving Care Assistance’.
 When recording the cost items section, the cost type is ‘Leaving Care – New Legislation’.

 Requests can be made for funding for services or goods that may have been identified in the modified care plan.
 For example, the modified care plan may have identified that the young person plans to obtain a driver’s licence and the costs associated are for driving lessons and supervised driving hours.
-Child protection workers may refer to the Leaving Care Services and Funding Information Sheet (in related resources), which provides a list of items that may be applied for.
+Refer to the Leaving Care Services and Funding Information Sheet for a list of items that may be applied for.

-Child protection workers should check that any relevant concessions and alternative sources of funding are applied for prior to applying for leaving care funding.
+You should check that any relevant concessions and alternative sources of funding are applied for before applying for leaving care funding.

 The funding request in Assist is then submitted to the team leader for endorsement and is forwarded on to the assistant district director or district director.
 The assistant district director and district director are responsible for approval of all leaving care costs.

-For full details on applying for leaving care funding, child protection workers should refer to the Assist User Guide – Leaving Care Assistance in related resources.
+For full details on applying for leaving care funding, child protection workers should refer to the Assist User Guide – Leaving Care Assistance (also in related resources).

-The eligibility criteria for a young person to receive a DSP at 16 years of age includes if he or she has a permanent medical condition (physical, intellectual or psychiatric) that prevents them from working 15 hours or more per week within the next two years.
+Eligibility criteria for a young person to receive a DSP at 16 years of age includes whether he or she has a permanent medical condition (physical, intellectual or psychiatric) that prevents them from working 15 hours or more per week within the next two years.

-Child protection workers should refer to the Department of Human Services (DHS) website for details on eligibility criteria and how to make a claim for Youth Allowance, ABSTUDY or DSP.
-It is recommended that child protection workers contact DHS by phone or attend a customer services centre to discuss a DSP, Youth Allowance or ABSTUDY claim.
+You should refer to the Department of Human Services (DHS) website for details on eligibility criteria and how to make a claim for Youth Allowance, ABSTUDY or DSP.
+It is recommended that you contact DHS by phone or attend a customer services centre to discuss a DSP, Youth Allowance or ABSTUDY claim.

-Child protection workers should provide advice, advocacy and practical support to the young person and/or their carer to undertake relevant applications.
-It is the responsibility of the CPW to check that relevant applications are made in a timely manner well before the young person leaves care.
-Consideration should also be given to whether the young person would be eligible to receive supports under the NDIS.
+You should provide advice, advocacy and practical support to the young person and/or their carer to undertake relevant applications.
+You are responsible for checking that relevant applications are made in a timely manner well before the young person leaves care.
+You should also consider whether the young person would be eligible to receive supports under the NDIS.
 The Department should continue to provide funding only where alternative financial supports or services are not available.

 Leaving Care Services